Kentico/xperience-jira/README.md

 ### Creating Jira issues

 To create a new Jira issue, add the __Create Jira issue__ step to your workflow or automation process.
 When this step is reached, a new Jira issue will be created and the workflow will continue to the next step.
+If a comment is provided by the Xperience user that moves the page into this step, the comment will also be added to the Jira issue.

 You will need to select the appropriate __Project__ and __Issue type__ for the new issue using the drop-downs.
 Multiple fields will then appear under the __Fields__ property which you can use to specify the values for the new issue: